 Pi Zero W).

-I used a Giff Gaff (Telefonica network) SIM, since they offer
+I used a Giff Gaff (Telefonica network) SIM: they offer an

-(which works out at about 15p per hour of audio streaming and
+works out at about 3 pence per hour of audio streaming if

 The software comes in three parts (available on github with

 There is, of course, quite a lot of configuration required on

 the Raspberry Pi side (setting up SSH tunnels etc.), all of

 In order to meet the requirement that the only control of the

 recording device is power on/off, the Raspberry Pi is also

 configured to run from a read-only file system, preventing